BEST-Porto/WORKSHOP_PHP/README.md

 ## SETUP

 ### WEB SERVERS @ FEUP
-Disclaimer: If you're from FCUP, hmmmmmmmmmmmm, well let's be real you're not.
+If you're from FCUP, hmmmmmmmmmmmm, well let's be real you're not.
 BUT if you are... read this anyway since it is more detailed, and check [this](#alternative-to-using-feup-web-servers) after.

 These two servers are available at FEUP: